jeremy-aubrey/HashMap-1/README.md

 The intersection of array1 and array2 would be: {2, 4}
 <br/><br/>
-A solution involving nested loops to compare each element in array1 to each element in array2 would have a time complexity of O(N²) while this solution using a HashMap reduces the time complexity to O(N) where N is the sum of the lengths of the arrays to be compared (total number of elements).
+A solution involving nested loops to compare each element in array1 to each element in array2 would have a time complexity of O(N²) for arrays of equal length and O(N * M) for arrays of different lengths.
+This solution using a HashMap reduces the time complexity to O(N) where N is the sum of the lengths of the arrays to be compared (total number of elements).